a6b8/upGPT/README.md

 ## Documents

-"The following learning resources were selected to generate documents from:
+The following learning resources were selected to generate documents from:

 ### Lukso Documentation
 All pages were used and added to a single document.